Dave-314land/unplugged-project/README.md

 # unplugged-project
-This is a tutorial based project.
+This is a multi-page website, built as part of a class project.